knsn1994/knsn1994.github.io/_posts/2015-09-05-Etiquettes.md

 date: 2015-09-05
 ---

-How about writing a composing a series of articles in a blog or a website to explain coding and otherwise technical etiquettes.
+How about composing a series of articles in a blog or a website to explain coding and otherwise technical etiquettes.
 We can have things like:

 * how to use npm
 * how to manage python packages and version